garrhow/dotfiles/README.md

 This repository includes a `Makefile` with commands for easing the use of these dotfiles.

 - `make deploy`: Deploys dotfiles to user's home directory.
-This **will** overwrite your existing dotfiles, please back them up.
+This **will** overwrite your existing dotfiles, so please back them up.
+- `make themes`: Deploys desktop themes and icons to the user's home directory.

 ## Acknowledgements